 If anything, we are still dealing with the same people on a day to day basis as we had done in the past.

 From afar, we have seen the transition in Yorkshire hasn’t been the best and the problems there have been exacerbated due to a lack of responsibility and ambivalence from certain groups that were responsible for the transition (-- Edit: September 2019 has seen drastic changes with the new contract partner --).
 The Yorkshire and Humberside region accommodates one of the largest regions for dispersal so it is important for the welfare of asylum seekers and refugees that all parties work closely to bring the problems to a halt.

-However, the major benefits of being involved in such government backed investments far outweigh the negatives.
+The major benefits of being involved in such council supported schemes far outweigh the negatives.